Marty Natalegawa: Early life and education

-Career
+Diplomatic service

+UN Office in New York

 He started his career in the then-Department of Foreign Affairs of Indonesia in 1986 as a staff at the Research and Development Centre.
-His first service in the Permanent Mission of Indonesia the United Nations in New York was between 1994 and 1999, including during Indonesia's membership of the Security Council in 1996–1997.
+His first service in the Permanent Mission of Indonesia to the United Nations in New York was between 1994 and 1999, including during Indonesia's membership of the Security Council in 1996–1997.

+Department of Foreign Affairs

 Upon his return to Jakarta, between 2002 and 2005, he consecutively served as the Chief of Staff of the Office of the Minister for Foreign Affairs and as the Director General for ASEAN Cooperation in the Department of Foreign Affairs.
 While serving in the aforementioned posts, he concurrently served the position of Spokesperson of the Department of Foreign Affairs.

+United Kingdom

 On 11 November 2005, he was sworn in by President Susilo Bambang Yudhoyono as the Indonesian Ambassador to the United Kingdom.
-In this capacity, he sought to elevate and rejuvenate Indonesia – United Kingdom bilateral relations to a higher level as, inter alia, evidenced in the visit of Prime Minister Tony Blair to Indonesia in March 2006 and the establishment of Indonesia – United Kingdom Partnership Forum.
+In this capacity, he sought to elevate and rejuvenate Indonesia – United Kingdom bilateral relations to a higher level as, inter alia, evidenced in the visit of Prime Minister Tony Blair to Indonesia in March 2006 and the establishment of the Indonesia – United Kingdom Partnership Forum.

+United Nations

 On 5 September 2007, he was transferred to New York as Permanent Representative of Indonesia to the United Nations, a position that he held until 2009.
 His functions included that of President of the Security Council, Chairman of the Special Committee on Decolonization, and Chairman of the UN Security Council Sanctions Committee on the Democratic Republic of the Congo.

+Minister of Foreign Affairs

 Indonesian President Susilo Bambang Yudhoyono appointed him Minister for Foreign Affairs on 21 October 2009, a position that he held until 2014.

 In 2012, he was part of the State visit of President Susilo Bambang Yudhoyono to the United Kingdom.
 He was appointed an Honorary Knight Commander of the Order of St Michael and St George.